shelter

 other.
 This means sometimes I depend on other and sometimes other depends on me.
 This

-fact makes us humans theinterdependent class of life — interdependent on eachother.
+fact makes us humans theinterdependent class of life — interdependent on each

 Take a few moment to examine the contents of your pockets or purse ......